Soft-Contact/resto/specs/resto_json_api.md

 * ``reconciliatedDatesOnly`` - true / false if results should include only reconciliated dates.
 Can be used only when ``invoiceReceiptsOnly`` = true.
 * ``includeRowComments`` - true / false if row comments should be included (included by default if ``invoiceReceiptsOnly`` = true)

-Note 1: If no date parameters are given, the default value for ``salesReadingFromDate`` will be used.
+Note 1: If no date parameters are given, the default value for ``salesReadFromDate`` will be used.
 Default value is kept by Restolution.

 Note 2: Use receipt date parameters when data from specified dates should be exported.